 constitution_support = [

-"Escalate to a human for critical-priority complaints",
+"Escalate to human for critical-level complaints",

 ]

-When to Use Which Pattern: Decision Tree
+When to Use Which Pattern?
+Decision Tree

 def select_pattern(task: dict) -> str: